6 Tips For Mastering Your Bullhorn Implementation

 Understand Your Users

-Perhaps the most important aspect of any technology change within an organization is understanding the users themselves.
-To improve adoption and usage, you first need to understand how your team is doing things today and what your goals are post-go-live.
+Perhaps the most important aspect of any technology change within an organisation is understanding the users themselves.
+To improve adoption and usage, you first need to understand how your team is doing things today and what your goals are post go-live.

 While the business goals are clear, Maxxima worked with Bullhorn’s Strategic Consulting team to understand what success looks like for an individual Bullhorn user.
 “It’s all about user adoption.
 We’re trying to improve Bullhorn and make changes to where the data sits and people’s view of what data they can see and how they use the system to make their lives easier.
 One of the things I’ve reached out to Bullhorn on is to look at our data and our processes and work out what ‘good’ looks like and what certain users are doing that others aren’t that’s giving them a better experience or higher productivity,” Dominic said.